FDio/vpp/docs/gettingstarted/developers/vnet.md

 The buffer index is an opaque 32-bit cookie which allows consumers of these data to easily filter/track single packets as they traverse the forwarding graph.

 Multiple records per packet are normal, and to be expected.
+Packets will appear multipe times as they traverse the vpp forwarding graph.
+In this way, vpp graph dispatch traces are significantly different from regular network packet captures from an end-station.
+This property complicates stateful packet analysis.

+Restricting stateful analysis to records from a single vpp graph node such as "ethernet-input" seems likely to improve the situation.

 As of this writing: major version = 1, minor version = 0.
 Nstrings
 SHOULD be 4 or 5.
 Consumers SHOULD be wary values less than 4 or